paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a)(2).
+Pub.
+L. 118–190 substituted “Such goals shall—” and subpars.
+(A) to (D) for “At a minimum, the Federal Government priority goals shall be updated or revised every 4 years and made publicly available concurrently with the submission of the budget of the United States Government made in the first full fiscal year following any year in which the term of the President commences under [section 101 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section101&num=0&edition=prelim).”

 2021—Subsec. (a)(5).
 Pub.
 L. 116–283 substituted “a website described in” for “the website described under”.

 #### Change of Name